Please fill out and submit this form to receive a demo link via email of the Neurosense Brainlink Test.

 What people say, what people do, and what they say they do are entirely different things.
 (Margaret Mead, 2000).

-There is often a truth gap in market research between what consumers say they do and how they actually behave.
-At Neurosense we recognise the limitations of traditional market research methods in finding out how consumers feel.
+At Neurosense we recognise the limitations of traditional market research methods and know that there is often a truth gap between what consumers say they will do and how they actually behave.
 Asking people questions is only of value if they know the answers, and in fact much of consumer purchasing behaviour is driven automatically, intuitively and instinctively.
-These things are inherently difficult to verbalise and require special tools to extract them.
+These things are inherently difficult to verbalise and require special tools to get to them and extract them.